andywalton7/sdk-test/source/includes/_getting_delivery_options.md

 ```

 <aside class="info">
-  In the context of SortedPRO, a "delivery option" refers to a combination of a carrier service, date and time window.
+  In the context of SortedPRO, a "delivery option" refers to a combination of a carrier service, delivery date and time window.

   For example, suppose that you use the **Delivery Options** endpoint to request delivery options for a particular consignment, and the response indicates the following: